kkoltun/dev_notes/java_persistence/database_basics/transactions.md

 **A modifying transaction can be seen as a state transformation, moving the database from one valid state to another.**

 Each client, each transaction:

 * can assume all constraints hold when the transaction begins;
 * must guarantee all constraints hold when the transaction ends (this is usually done by the constraints subsystem).

 This, along with serializabiity, guarantees that the constraints always hold.

 **This is different than Consistency in the CAP theorem.
 That one is about linearizability (every read following a write should always read the latest state).**

+Consistency is both about the database and the application using it.
+The database does not know about ledger debits and other business rules you have.
+It can enforce the invariants you
+declared: `NOT NULL`, `UNIQUE`, foreign keys, `CHECK` constraints, triggers.

+* CHECK constraints is a declarative predicate on a single row.
+* A trigger is a procedure you attach to an event and ti can do anything.
+It is broader than CHECK because: it can look at other rows or tables, CHECK has to be immutable.

 ---